Rangers vs. Athletics Player Props Betting Odds

 MLB Props Today: Texas Rangers

-- Jon Gray (2-1) will take to the mound for the Rangers and make his eighth start of the season.
+- The Rangers will hand the ball to Andrew Heaney (2-3) for his eighth start of the season.

 |Opponent